-On the slotted side of the fretboard, measure and mark the center of the nut slot, then measure 7/8" (half of 1-3/4") out from the center mark on each side.

-Then at the 14th fret, measure and mark the center, then 1-3/32" (half of 2-3/16") out from the center mark on each side at the 14th fret.

-Using a straight edge draw a line from the nut mark to the 14th fret mark and let the line continue on to the end of the fretboard.
+On the slotted side of the fretboard, measure and mark the center of the nut slot, then measure 27/32" (half of 1-11/16") out from the center mark on each side.
+At the 14th fret, measure and mark the center, then mark 1-1/16" (half of 2-1/8") out from the center on each side at the 14th fret.
+Using a straightedge, draw a line from the nut mark to the 14th fret mark and let the line continue on to the end of the fretboard.
 Do this on each side of the fretboard.
 Tracing onto the curved (slotted) side of the fretboard allows you to cut the board on a bandsaw with the flat side down on the saw table.
 The fretboard can also be cut with a coping saw or a hand plane.
 Cut the sides along your pencil lines, leaving the lines visible.
 With a plane or sanding block you can remove saw marks and smooth the edges, removing the pencil lines.
 True the cut edges of the fretboard with a "shooting block" using 80-grit sandpaper, followed by 120-grit.
 Clamp the fretboard flat-side down onto a piece of wood about 1/4" thick and as wide and long as the fretboard - this is a shim to lift it off the work surface for sanding.
 Clamp the fretboard so one side hangs over the edge of the shim, and sand it with the shooting block.
 SAVE YOUR SAWDUST!
 The fine wood dust can be mixed with super glue and used to fill fret ends later.

-KIT TIP: Shooting block

-A shooting block is a long, square-edged sanding block for creating smooth, straight surfaces.
+Using a shooting block A shooting block is a long, square-edged sanding block for creating smooth, straight surfaces.
 We used a carpenter's level and fastened the sandpaper to it with double-stick tape (pictured).

-Inlaying the fretboard

-Mark the location of the fret markers on the fretboard using the centerline that you made earlier.
+Inlaying the fretboard Mark the location of the fret markers on the fretboard using the centerline that you made earlier.